 As an example, the auto insurance requirement for Illinois is 25/50/20.
 That means that you must maintain a minimum of $25,000 for bodily injury per person, $50,000 total for bodily injury per accident, and $20,000 for property damage.

 But like many states, Illinois’s minimum requirements also mandate additional coverage.
 You must also maintain uninsured/under-insured motorist bodily injury coverage, in the amounts of $25,000 per person, and $50,000 total per accident.
 This will cover injuries to you and your passengers if you are involved in an accident with an uninsured or under-insured driver.
+You also need to know what your insurance covers or doesn’t cover if you lend out your car.

 Get Multiple Auto Insurance Quotes